-2.30.
-Cell 11a requires a local council only to answer 'yes' or 'no' to whether it acts as sole trustee for, and is responsible for managing, Trust funds or assets The council then needs to ensure that the accounting statements in Section 2 of the Annual Governance and Accountability Return do not include any Trust transactions or balances (see paragraph 1.41 above) and confirm this statement with a yes or no response at cell 11b.
+- 2.30.Cell 11a requires a local council only to answer 'yes' or 'no' to whether it acts as sole trustee for, and is responsible for managing trust funds or assets. - 2.31.The council then needs to ensure that the accounting statements in Section 2 of the Annual Governance and Accountability Return exclude any trust transactions or balances (see paragraph 1.41 above) and confirm this statement with a yes or no response at cell 11b. - 2.32.
 Where cell 11a is answered No then it would be anticipated that cell 11b would be answered N/A.